nemosminer/Claymores-Dual-Ethereum/Readme!!!.txt

 -logsmaxsize	maximal size of debug log files, in MB.
 At every start the miner checks all files in its folder, selects all files that contain "_log.txt" string and removes oldest files if summary files size is larger than specified value.
 	Specify "-logsmaxsize 0" to cancel old logs removal.
 Default value is 1000 (i.e. about 1GB of log files are allowed).

 -nofee	set "1" to cancel my developer fee at all.
-In this mode some optimizations are disabled so mining speed will be slower by about 4%.
+In this mode some optimizations are disabled so mining speed will be slower by about 3%.
-	By enabling this mode, I will lose 100% of my earnings, you will lose only 2-3% of your earnings.
+	By enabling this mode, I will lose 100% of my earnings, you will lose only about 2% of your earnings.
 	So you have a choice: "fastest miner" or "completely free miner but a bit slower".
-	If you want both "fastest" and "completely free" you should find some other miner that meets your requirements, just don't use this miner instead of claiming that I need to cancel/reduce developer fee, saying that 1-2% developer fee is too much for this miner and so on.
+	If you want both "fastest" and "completely free" you should find some other miner that meets your requirements, just don't use this miner instead of claiming that I need to cancel/reduce developer fee, saying that 1% developer fee is too much for this miner and so on.

 -benchmark	benchmark mode, specify "-benchmark 1" to see hashrate for your hardware.
 You can also specify epoch number for benchmark, for example, "-benchmark 110".